agama-project/agama-project.github.io/docs/user/guides/self-update.md

 Using any options below decreases the security of the self-update process and potentially can even make the system vulnerable to security attacks!

-Use the options with caution!
+Use these options with caution!
 While using these options in a trusted network could be acceptable, they should be avoided when accessing the resources on the internet.